Difference Between Secured and Unsecured Loan

-- Examples of secured loans are housing loans, car loans, auto loans etc. Examples of unsecured loans are personal loans, educational loans, credit card loans etc.
+- Examples of secured loans are housing loans, car loans, auto loans, etc. Examples of unsecured loans are personal loans, educational loans, credit card loans, etc.

-|Basis for Comparison of secured vs unsecured loan||Secured Loan||Unsecured Loan|
+|Basis for Comparison||Secured Loan||Unsecured Loan|

-|1.
-Meaning||Secured loan is a loan protected by an asset/equipment.||An unsecured loan isn’t protected by an asset.|
+|Meaning||It is a loan protected by an asset/equipment.||An unsecured loan isn’t protected by an asset.|

-|2.
-Usage of lien||Yes.||No.|
+|Usage of lien||Yes.||No.|

-|4.
-Status of borrower||Has more risk because if the borrower isn’t able to pay off the loan, the asset would be taken off from him.||Has lower risk, but interest is higher.|
+|Status of borrower||It has more risk because if the borrower isn’t able to pay off the loan, the asset would be taken off from him.||It has a lower risk, but interest is higher.|

-|Status of lender||Has lower risk because the lender can claim the asset if the borrower isn’t able to pay off the loan.||Has more risk because the loan isn’t protected.|
+|Status of lender||It has a lower risk because the lender can claim the asset if the borrower isn’t able to pay off the loan.||It has more risk because the loan isn’t protected.|

-|6.
-Amount of loan||Much higher than unsecured loan.||Much lower than secured loan.|
+|Amount of loan||Much higher than an unsecured loan.||Much lower than a secured loan.|

-|7.
-Example||Housing loan, car loan.||Credit cards, personal loan.|
+|Example||Housing loan, car loan.||Credit cards, personal loans.|